Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** update verification
 **Message:** The mandatory ID check of %-DK was cancelled - %responsible%
 **ResData type:** `contact:infData`
+**Trigger:** The mandatory ID check was cancelled; the registrant no longer needs to complete it, and the domain name is activated if it was not already active.

 <details>
 <summary>Show XML example</summary>